ConsenSysMesh/stow-js/README.md

 ### Parameters

 1. `String` - The address of viewer
-1. `Buffer|String` - The private key to decrypt the data of the permissioned copy.
+1. `String` - The private key to decrypt the data of the permissioned copy.
 Note that this is the key controlled by the viewer, not the record owner.
-1. `(String) => (Promise<Buffer>)` - A function to resolve the data URI.
+1. `(String) => (Promise<String>)` - A function to resolve the data URI.
 The parameter is the string data URI.
-The function should return the encrypted data in a buffer.
+The function should return the encrypted data..

 ### Returns

-`Promise<Buffer>` - The plaintext data
+`Promise<String>` - The plaintext data

 ## record.verifyData